dannyc-dev/Stack-Based-Buffer-Overflow/README.md

 ![alt text](screenshot/5.png)

-So you can see we were able to overflow the buffer but if you read the stack trace (unexpected fault address: 0xc841414141) we got a segmentation fault but we aren't getting it because we are replacing the ret address.
-It's because we are changing the parameters
+So you can see we were able to overflow the buffer but if you read the stack trace we get a segmentation fault but we aren't getting it because we are replacing the return address.
+It's actually because we are changing the parameters of the memmove() function which changes the paramters for the print function.
+Another important thing to note here is that we have a go routine (GO executable).

+At this point we want to dissasemble the executable and see if we can find the scanner bufio function calls (where the program asks for user input).
+This is where most commercial dissasmblers come in handy to be able to quickly find these points of input but we're going to use objdump with the -S (source) flag and combine it with grep to find the things we need.
+This is how it should look: